 Find contacts in your field of interest through this network of alumni and friends of the University who want to share career information and insight.
-Learn more at career.fsu.edu/professionole-mentors or on page 78.
+Learn more at career.fsu.edu/professionole-mentors or on page 81.

-5. Send thank-you letters after a networking conversation or internship
+5. Send thank you letters after a networking conversation or internship

-Show your appreciation through follow-up.
+Show your appreciation through a follow-up message.
 Refer to page 34 for information on thank-you letters.